- Western Australia's only combined indoor cycling velodrome and roller sports complex receives a much-anticipated enhancement

 In 2016 the venue received a $2.52 million upgrade, installing a new 250 metre timber velodrome cycle track ensuring the venue continues to operate to international training and competition standards.
 New LED competition lighting was installed in 2019.

 Certification has been received from the Union Cycliste Internationale (UCI) which is the worldwide governing body for cycling.
 The venue is now compliant to UCI standards.

 The SpeedDome has been the training ground for some of our greatest Western Australian cycling champions, including Cameron Meyer, Sam Welsford and Melissa Hoskins.

-Over its history, the SpeedDome has hosted State, national and international events, including the prestigious 1997 UCI Track Cycling World Championships.
+Over its history, the SpeedDome has hosted State, national and international events in Perth, including the prestigious 1997 UCI Track Cycling World Championships.